datacamp-content-public/courses-in-improving-model-performance-with-linear-algebra-in-python/chapter1.md

 Suppose the country want to double the daily total income of the second year,  for the next year (**Year 3**).
 What is the total amount of each product required if the price matrix for the second year is kept for the third one?

-Hint: Formulate first the linear equation.

-# Question 3

-1. Consider the matrix consisting of the first 35 days lines of  ***Quantities1.csv**
-2. Compute the Eigenvalues and Eigenvectors of this matrix.
-3. What is its inverse?

-# Question 4

-Use the matrix obtained in Question 3 to study the independence of the daily amounts of quantities for the first 35 days and extend this ideal to the whole data set.

-Hint: Use the determinant to make the decision.